 The following options of open-source software and easy to find and download and range across new to old in the market.

 - Firefox: Popular amongst several users for their plugin and ad blockers.

-- Chrome: One of the most popular options for everyone, known for ease of access, user-friendly design and speed.
+- Chromium: One of the most popular options for everyone, known for ease of access, user-friendly design and speed.

 - Brave Browser: Upcoming option that ensures privacy and no ads or trackers for its users.

 - Pale Moon: Based on the old Firefox interface, this allows its users to completely customize the theme and user interface.